MScGeoinformatics for Urbanised Society

 |Kraad / diplom / tunnistus||MSc (Master of Science)|

-There are 8 tuition waivers available for top ranked applicants in 2021, including 1 tuition waiver for EU/EEA/Swiss applicants, 7 tuition waivers for other applicants.
+There are 5 tuition waivers available for top ranked applicants in 2023, including 1 tuition waiver for EU/EEA/Swiss applicants, 4 tuition waivers for other applicants (regardless of citizenship).

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.